max-niederman/website/content/src/pages/site.md

 Currently, EB Garamond is used for everything except codeblocks, which use Fira Code.
 In the future, this will probably change.
 If it doesn't prove prohibitively time-consuming, I may even work on my own fonts for this website.

+## Copyright

+This site and its content is, unless otherwise noted, licensed under the Creative Commons Attribution 4.0 International license.
+You can read the full text [here](/license).

 ## Technical

 The source code is all public and can be viewed [here](https://github.com/max-niederman/website) on [my GitHub](https://github.com/max-niederman).

 ### Static Site Generation

 This website is statically generated using a variety of tools.
 Chief among them is [astro](https://astro.build).
 It uses an "islands architecture" to enable true components with completely opt-in JavaScript.
-Currently, it enables this website to use _zero_ client-side JavaScript.
+Currently, it enables this website to function with _zero_ client-side JavaScript.

 The Markdown documents which comprise the vast majority of this website are processed using the [unified](https://unifiedjs.com) content-processing software suite and styled using [Sass](https://sass-lang.com).

 Remark Plugins:

 - `remark-gfm` for Github-flavored Markdown features.
+- `remark-gemoji` for emoji shortcode transformation.
 - `remark-slug` for heading anchors.
 - `remark-math` to create math nodes using inline Markdown.
+- `@silvenon/remark-smartypants` for smart punctuation.
 - `remark-footnotes` to make footnotes.
-- `remark-gemoji` for emoji shortcode transformation.
-- `@silvenon/remark-smartypants` for smart punctuation.

 Rehype Plugins:

 - `rehype-mathjax` to render the aforementioned math nodes.
+- `rehype-epigraph` to style blockquotes following headers as epigraphs.

 ### Hosting